dictation-toolbox/natlink/readme.md

 To install:
  - Install Dragon NaturallySpeaking
  - Install Python (32 bit required) for your user and do not add to path.
+ - Download and run the [Natlink installer](https://github.com/dictation-toolbox/natlink/releases): in this page, choose the last release, scroll down and choose the file `natlink?.?.?-py3.8-32-setup.exe`.
- - Pip install your desired extra packages (e.g. dragonfly)
+ - Pip install your desired extra packages (e.g. `pip install dragonfly`, `pip install unimacro vocola2 dtactions`, in a 'Run as administrator' 'Windows Powershell' or 'Command prompt').
- - Download and run the Natlink installer
  - Put a .natlink file in your home directory (see example below)
  - Add your scripts
  - Start Dragon

 To uninstall:
- - Run the uninstaller,
+ - Run the uninstaller, via `Add or remove programs`.
-    which will be found in the Natlink start menu entry or the installation directory.

 ## Configuration

 Configuration is done in .natlink ini-style files.
-Upon starting, Natlink will first look in the user's home directory for .natlink.
+Upon starting, Natlink will first look in the user's home directory for `natlink.ini`.
 If no config is found there,
-it will then look for .natlink in INSTALL_DIRECTORY\\natlink.
-Here is an example config.
+it will then look for `natlink.ini` in `C:\Program Files (x86)\Natlink\DefaultConfig` Here is an example config.

 ````ini